jasminsoftware/Resources/code-samples/JasminIntegrationSample/README.md

 #### Prerequisites

-In order to be all to run tha sample you'll need to have :
+In order to be all to run the sample you'll need to have :
 * Visual Studio
 * Nuget
 * A Client Id and Client Secret (a registered application)
-* A JASMIN account and subscription (a sample DEMO subscription will do).
+* A JASMIN account and subscription (a sample DEMO subscription will do)
 * The registred application must be granted access to the subscription in use
+* (Note: To access full sample capabilities, a company should already been created on the subscription in use)

 _Additional TIPs (for those using a Mac)_
 * By default VS for Mac uses Application Output panel to simulate the console.
 You should use an external console, to ensure proper key handling for this sample.